 The release of ESMValCore is tied to the release of ESMValTool.
+The detailed steps can be found in the ESMValTool documentation.
 To start the procedure, ESMValCore gets released as a release candidate to test the recipes in ESMValTool.
 If bugs are found during the testing phase of the release candidate, make as many release candidates for ESMValCore as needed in order to fix them.